CRollins6020/CRollins6020/Knowledge-Base/using-documint-gui.md

 - Download directly from the preview window
 - Or return to the **Documents** tab to access past exports
-- PDFs can also be shared via secure link or embedded in other systems
+- PDFs can also be shared via secure link or embedded in other systems, with optional expiration dates and access permissions (if enabled)

 [🔝 Back to top](#table-of-contents)